 Polestar, for the unacquainted, is an off-shoot of Volvo that has found its niche in producing passenger EVs with a performance twist.
 The first car to come from the brand was the sleek-looking Polestar 1, but didn't find its way to Australia as it was only produced in left-hand drive.

-But this guy, the Polestar 2, is a starter for Australia that we can likely expect in the new year.
+But this guy, the Polestar 2, is a starter for Australia that we can likely expect by the end of 2021.

 It will feature 300kW of full electric power and boast a range of 560km according to Polestar.
 That should give it enough shove and range to worry the Tesla Model 3.